mephi42/ctf/2023.12.09-0CTF_TCTF_2023/BabyKitDriver/README.md

 It should be possible to build the exploit natively, but I preferred to use the host as much as possible, so I used the `crazymax/osxcross:13.1-ubuntu` docker image with the cross-compilers and the SDK.
-Somewhat counter-intuitively, the images comes only with the cross-toolchain and nothing else.
+Somewhat counter-intuitively, the image comes only with the cross-toolchain and nothing else.
 So I had to create a [`Dockerfile`](image/Dockerfile) that added the base system.

 ### Testing